 The leaders of apartheid and of communism all got away with it.
 Those that sang and those that kept silent, like Mandela, was never even asked to confess any of his terrorist crimes in South Africa.
 And so did PW Botha, who simply said that he had a country to govern.
 Except of course, Colonel De Kock, the “fall guy,” (guilty of course but under the command of his government,) who will most probably rot in disrepute while his Afrikaner Broederbond and African National Congress peers party on the South African communist gravy train.

 BBC One Minute World News wrote in ‘Can Winnie Mandela’s heroism outshine her crimes,’ “Joyce Sikakane worked with Winnie… when they were arrested in 1969.
 In jail, they were interrogated by the notorious apartheid torturer, Theunis Swanepoel.
 Sikakane said, “He ordered me to stand on bricks.
-He took a pistol from a drawer, pointed it at me, and said, ‘If you don’t talk [AND TELL US WHAT ATROCITIES AGAINST CIVILIANS YOU HAVE PLANNED NEXT,] you’ll be gone.’
+He took a pistol from a drawer, pointed it at me, and said, ‘If you don’t talk now [and tell us what crimes against civilians you have planned next,] you’ll be gone.’
 And I remember saying to him: ‘What kind of a human being are you… to do this to me?”